Frederick “Toots” Hibbert was born in the rural Jamaican town of May Pen in Clarendon in 1942, the youngest of seven children.

-Two Maytals tracks were eventually released via Atlantic in the US – If You Act This Way and You Make Me Feel The Way I Do – but forces within Jamaica prevented Toots leaving the country.
+Two Maytals tracks were eventually released in the US (by Atlantic Records) – If You Act This Way and You Make Me Feel The Way I Do.

-Upon his release, Toots put together an ace set of session musicians – comprising bassist Jackie Jackson, guitarist Hux Brown brought an expressive blues influence, while understated drummer Paul Douglas – who would back the band for decades to come.
+Upon his release, Toots put together an ace set of session musicians – comprising bassist Jackie Jackson, guitarist Hux Brown and drummer Paul Douglas – who would back the band for decades to come.

 In 1972, the group officially changed its name to Toots and the Maytals and their career took off outside Jamaica when their Pressure Drop (1970) was included on the soundtrack of the film The Harder They Come, in 1973, which introduced reggae to much of the world.

 Their biggest hit, Monkey Man, reached the UK pop charts as a result of its popularity with skinheads and their 1976 Island release Reggae Got Soul raised the band’s profile abroad as the group continued to tour worldwide.